Neighborhood Guides

 A town that still knows your name

 Fairfax is one of those rare places that still feels personal.
-The barista at the Coffee Roastery remembers your order.
+The barista at The Coffee Roastary remembers your order.
 Neighbors wave as you walk by.
 Familiar faces become part of daily life.
-With a population of just over 7,000, this is a town where running into someone you know is the rule, not the exception.
+It spans just over 2 square miles, with a population of just over 7,000; this is a town where running into someone you know becomes the daily routine, not the exception.

-For families, that matters.
 Buying a home in Fairfax isn't really about square footage or finishes.
-It's about choosing the backdrop for your kids' childhood, the shape of your mornings, and what your weekends will feel like for the next decade.
+It's about choosing the backdrop for your kids' childhood, the shape of your mornings, and how your weekends will feel over the next decade.
 Life here is grounded, close to nature, just removed enough from the city to give you room to breathe.

 The trails and outdoor life